 The Louisiana State Police uses an online portal to allow accident victims to search and request crash reports.
 It may take up to 15 days for these reports to be uploaded into the system, and there may be up to a week’s wait before you receive the file.

 Many people, however, can download their reports within minutes.
 The cost is $11.50; you can pay online using a credit card.
 You will need either the incident report number or your name, the location of the accident, and the date LSP filed the report.

 For a free legal consultation, call (318) 553-5470

 Your Attorney Can Obtain Your Police Report on Your Behalf

-If you hire a lawyer from the Morris Bart law firm to navigate the claims process for you, we will request your accident report as a part of the investigation into your crash.
+If you hire a lawyer from the Morris Bart law firm to navigate your claims process, we will request your accident report as a part of the investigation into your crash.

-The details included in the police report will also help us identify and gather additional evidence to support your claim.
-The information in the report may help us when:
+The details included in the police report will also help us identify and gather additional evidence to support your claim, such as:

 - Talking to witnesses to the accident

 - Determining the area for a survey of the scene

 - Working with accident reconstruction specialists